Fix guide

 How long does Google Workspace DKIM take to activate?

-DNS propagation takes up to 48 hours.
-Google Admin will show "Authenticating" until the record is verified.
+Give DNS up to 48 hours.
+Admin stays on “Authenticating” until the TXT lands everywhere.

 Do I need to set up SPF separately for Google Workspace?